1

 “It can deal with 10 hai.
 I've heard of hauls this big before.”

-Fish squirmed in the incredibly swollen net underneath the boat.
+Fish squirmed in the incredibly swollen net beneath the boat.
 The engine's aft jet propulsion was loud, bright, and constant as it flew through the vast sea of radiant red and yellow clouds that stretched beyond view.
 The AMC Clay, functioning as both structure and fuel, was being ravenously consumed.
 It hadn’t been seen before: a twister setting out 18 nozzles.

-If one or two hai was the minimum catch size, then ten hai was the maximum - meaning that the ship could handle a catch equal to its size.
+If one or two hai was the minimum catch size, then ten hai was the maximum—meaning that the ship could handle a catch equal to its size.
 At the altitude where gravity was over 2G, Diode calculated their jets would chew through 35,000 tonnes just to stay put.

 Seated and surrounded by a virtual swarm of throttle panels shaped like folding fans, Diode’s fingers skillfully danced to a rhythm much like high heels clacking or a lighthearted polka on a piano.

-The sight was something neither Terra nor her friends – anyone – had ever seen.
+The sight was something neither Terra nor her friends—anyone— had ever seen.
 A woman twister.

 Even so, it wasn’t like Diode didn't feel the mental strain of adjusting the thrust to correct a push or pull of a millimeter on that 10,000 tonne weight, and that strain showed as a twitch in the corner of her mouth.